scrabbletank/farhome-rules/rulesdoc.md

 ### Spell Power

 Spell power determines how attuned your body is to spellcasting and how efficiently you can use mana, or magical energy.
-A characters maximum mana is based on their Spell Power according to the following table:
+A character's maximum mana is based on their Spell Power, as detailed in the following table:

 | Spell Power | Maximum Mana |
 | :---------: | :----------: |